procdump/mollusk/README.md

 analyzing the tracing data.

-When the `sbpf-debugger` feature is enabled and `SBF_DEBUG_PORT` is set, the VM will start a GDB remote stub on the specified TCP port whenever the filter matches.
+When the `sbpf-debugger` feature is enabled and `SBF_DEBUG_PORT` is set, the VM will start a GDB remote stub on the specified TCP port.
 A debugger client can then connect to inspect registers, memory, set breakpoints, and step through SBPF execution.
 The `sbpf-debugger` feature is separate because the debugger forces the VM into interpreter mode, whereas register traces can be collected from both JIT and interpreter modes.